-The brainstem is comprised of the medulla, pons, and midbrain - in that order as you climb above the spinal cord and ascend into the brain.
-The cerebellum is connected to the back of the pons.
+The brainstem includes the medulla, pons, and midbrain - in that order as you climb above the spinal cord and ascend into the brain.

 Which brainstem structure is directly on top of the spinal cord?